danirus/django-contactme/README.rst

     :target: https://coveralls.io/r/danirus/django-contactme?branch=master

-A reusable Django app that adds a contact form with email protection to your site:
+Simple and stable Django app that provides a contact form with email protection:
-1. Contact data only hit the database when the user confirms her email address
+1. Contact data only hit the database when the user confirms the verification URL sent by email
 2. Emails are threaded to avoid response blocking
-3. Supports Django 1.4, 1.5, 1.6, 1.7 and 1.8
+3. Supports Django 1.8 and 1.9 under Python 2.7, 3.4 and 3.5
-4. Python 3 for Django 1.5, 1.6, 1.7, 1.8

 Read the documentation at: